 13. La Fisna

-La Fisna, which is also in Eric Asimov’s selection, stands out for its cozy, luminous and traditional space in the Lavapiés neighborhood.
+La Fisna, which is also in Eric Asimov’s selection, stands out for its cozy, bright and traditional space in the neighborhood of Lavapiés.
 Here you can find more than 300 references of national and international wines, with special attention to natural and biodynamic wines.
-For pairing, tapas and portions of cheeses, cold meats, croquettes and salads are served between glasses.
+For pairing, between glasses they serve tapas and portions of cheeses, cold meats, croquettes and salads.

 📍 Calle del Amparo, 91 (Lavapiés)